Will AI Replace Law Professors? At 20% Risk, the Socratic Method Still Wins

 What the Data Actually Shows

-The highest-automated task is grading assignments and providing feedback at 62%.
+The highest-automated task is grading assignments and providing feedback at 62% [Fact].
 This should surprise no one who has watched AI writing tools evolve.
 Large language models can now evaluate legal arguments with reasonable accuracy, check citations, identify logical fallacies, and provide structured feedback on legal writing.
 Some law schools are already experimenting with AI-assisted grading for first drafts and practice exams.

 Preparing course materials and legal case studies also sees significant automation.
 AI can identify relevant cases, compile reading lists, generate hypothetical scenarios, and create teaching materials that professors then customize and refine.
 Explore the full data.